sadeq220/docs/rabbitMQ/README.md

 When they do so, we say that they register a consumer or, simply put, subscribe to a queue.
 Each consumer (subscription) has an identifier called a consumer tag.
 It can be used to unsubscribe from messages. consumer tag uniquely identifies the subscription within a channel.
+**Single Active Consumer**
+Single active consumer allows to have only one consumer at a time consuming from a queue and to fail over to another registered consumer in case the active one is cancelled or dies.
+Consuming with only one consumer is useful when messages must be consumed and processed in the same order they arrive in the queue.
+Note that without the single active consumer feature enabled, messages would be dispatched to all consumers using round-robin.
+round-robin scenario is useful for `task distribution`.
 ```shell
 rabbitmqctl list_consumers
 ```